 Following NYSDEC approval of this BODR, the Marsh will be designed and incorporated into the 95% and Final Site Remedial Design with a set of bid quality plans and specifications.
-Submittals will include:
+Consistent with discussion on April 14, 2021, it is recognized that AR will provide advance deliverables prior to the Final Design submittal.
+These deliverables have been referenced accordingly herein.